theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

     maxAge: 6h
 ```

-We are effectively informing Hugo that this any endpoint used with `resources.GetRemote` should not be fetched again until 6 hours have passed.
+With the above we are effectively informing Hugo that any response obtained with `resources.GetRemote` should cached for 6 hours.
+That is 6 hours during which the API can REST! 🥁.

-## A few more things!
+## Before you go...

+We've covered API fetching, mardkown files writing, content files mounting, website deploying and hosting and caching!
+But there are more to this we can quickly glance at.

 ### Data transformation

 The data from our Monsters is easy to handle but you'll mostly want to transform the data from the API into something more aligned with your project.

 In a future article we'll cover everything there is to know about the way to manipulate data with Hugo.

 That will allow us to create transformers for our data and prep those markdown files nicely!

 ### Adding .Content
 What about `.Content` and how can we make the generated files look good?

-Front Matter --- in our example, a simple json object --- goes first, the body comes second.
+Front Matter --- in our example, a simple JSON object --- goes first, the body comes second.
 So translated into Hugo:
 ```go-html-template
 {{ $string := print (jsonify $monster) $monster.content }}
 ```
 Then you've got a complete Markdown file with a content handled in the template via `.Content`.

 ### Other Front Matter than JSON?
-Again, in this modest example we're using a json string because in most cases you won't need a fancy formatting for your "imported" markdown files.
-After all, there are for Hugo eyes only...
+In most cases you won't need a fancy formatting for your "imported" markdown files, JSON Front Matter should always do.
+After all, there are for Hugo's eyes only...

-But in the offchance that you do, you could use: [`resources.ExecuteAsTemplate`](https://gohugo.io/hugo-pipes/resource-from-template/#readout).
+But there are some use case where you might want to create nice readable files.

+Maybe to make your life easier for debuging the output of the __Step 1__ logic.
+Or you might want to use what we've learned today to handle a database migration to git based content.
+In this case, the produced files must be perfect.

+Whatever the use case, we could make those files look good by using [`resources.ExecuteAsTemplate`](https://gohugo.io/hugo-pipes/resource-from-template/#readout).
 This useful resource method will take a filepath destination as first argument, a context as second and the template's filepath to use as third.

 For yaml you could create a `/remote/assets/monster.yaml` file like so:
 ```go-html-template